Berwyn North SD 98Berwyn, IL

 Pennoyer SD 79Norridge, IL

-(Superintendent Kristin Kopta) CLI is excited to continue work with Pennoyer School District 79 this school year.
+(Superintendent Kristin Kopta) CLI is excited to continue work with Pennoyer School District 79.
 Pennoyer is a K-8 district near Chicago that serves Norridge, Harwood Heights, and Norwood Park Township.
 The administration and staff in this small district are providing good leadership for changes leading to improved student learning.

 Sublette County SD #9Big Piney, WY

-(Superintendent Steve Loyd) 2017-18 marks the seventh year of CLI service to Sublette County SD 9.
-With all curriculum revised, the district is continuing to explore and implement best practice strategies for the implementation of standards aligned curriculum and the development of local, aligned assessments to measure student success.
+(Superintendent Steve Loyd) 2017-18 marked the seventh year of CLI service to Sublette County SD 9 and all curriculum revised.
+The district is continuing to explore and implement best practice strategies for the implementation of standards-aligned curriculum and the development of local, aligned assessments to measure student success.

 Sweetwater County SD #1Rock Springs, WY